perturbo-code/perturbo-workshop-2023/Hands-on3/README.md

 This hands-on session covers electron-phonon scattering and transport calculations.
 We will be running calculation modes **setup**(grid setup), **imsigma** (scattering rates), **trans-rta** (RTA transport), **trans-mag-rta** (RTA magnetotransport), **trans-ita** (full BTE transport), and **trans-mag-ita** (full BTE magnetotransport) on silicon.

 Please download all the relevant files from this [github repository](https://github.com/perturbo-code/perturbo-workshop-2023/tree/main), and run docker on your local machine.
+The References folder inside each of the directories contains outputs from previous runs.

 ```
 docker run -v <path-to_your_work_folder>:/home/user/run/<name_of_your_work_folder_in_container> --user 500 -it --rm --name perturbo perturbo/perturbo:<tag>